 Prior to joining RAP in 2001, Mr. Sedano served as commissioner for nine years and held various engineering staff positions with the Vermont Department of Public Service.
 The department represents utility consumers in all regulatory matters and acts as the state’s energy office and consumer advocate.
 He also worked as an engineer in power generation for Philadelphia Electric Co.

 In November 2009, Mr. Sedano was awarded the National Association of Regulatory Utility Commissioners’ Mary Kilmarx Award.
 In September 2011, the National Association of State Energy Officials (NASEO) presented him with an award for his service.
 Mr. Sedano served as chair of NASEO from 1998-2000.
-He is a member of the board of directors of the Northeast Energy Efficiency Partnerships and an advisor to the Rocky Mountain Institute’s e-Lab — an assembly of thought leaders and decision-makers focused on collaborative innovation to address critical barriers to the economic deployment of distributed resources in the U.S. electricity sector.
+He is an advisor to the Rocky Mountain Institute’s e-Lab — an assembly of thought leaders and decision-makers focused on collaborative innovation to address critical barriers to the economic deployment of distributed resources in the U.S. electricity sector.

 Mr. Sedano attended Stuyvesant High School in New York City and received his bachelor’s in engineering from Brown University and his master’s degree in engineering management from Drexel University.